johnmcfarlane/papers/c++/error-handling.md

 Exceptions are also a flexible solution which allows error handling code to be localised within the call graph: imagine a program which needs to report defects differently in separate sections of the code.
 In one section, errors are logged to a file.
 In another section, errors are reported to a bug-tracking server.
-And in both sections, the program is not allowed to access any IO.
-Such constraints can be easily overcome with just a couple of `catch` blocks.
+And in both sections, the program is not allowed to access any IO, so emitting a diagnostic at moment of initial disappointment isn't possible.
+Such constraints can be easily overcome with one or two `catch` blocks.

 However, such versatility is rarely necessary in real applications.
 And exceptions bring other costs.